AlexInntekt/DjangoNotes/index.md

+# Django 2.0.2  -- My notes

+## Environment:
+  Django 2.0.2
+  Python 3.7.0
+  Windows 10 - CMD

+## Initial Setup
+- run the server to test it in the browser: python manage.py runserver

+- activate virtual enviroment (if windows):
+.\Scripts\activate  (run inside the parent folder of the project)

+deactivate it with:
+.\Scripts\deactivate

+then start an app/feature in the src: python manage.py startapp nameOfApp

+The resulted folder will contain the views.py, that is used for visual content.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AlexInntekt/DjangoNotes/edit/master/index.md) to maintain and preview the content for your website in Markdown files.